xiaoyeziji/ide/intl.en-US/User Guide/Data integration/Common configuration/Add scheduling resources.md

         -   Classic network: IP addresses are allocated in a unified manner by Alibaba Cloud, featuring easy configuration and convenient use.
 This network type is suitable for users who require high ease-of-use of operations and need to use ECS quickly.
         -   This type refers to logically isolated private networks.
 Users can customize network topology and IP addresses, and the network supports leased line connections.
 VPC is suitable for users familiar with network management.
     -   Server name
-        -   Alibaba cloud Classic Network: log in to ECs, execute the hostname command, and get the return value.
+        -   Alibaba cloud Classic Network: log in to ECS, execute the hostname command, and get the return value.
         -   Private Network: log in to ECS, execute `dmidecode | grep UUID`, and get the return value.
     -   Maximum concurrency
         -   Count concurrency: The concurrency count calculator is based on the CPU number and memory size.